Diabetes and eye disease

 Exams and Tests

-If you have the early stage of diabetic retinopathy (nonproliferative), your health care provider may see:
+If you have the early stage of diabetic retinopathy (nonproliferative), the eye doctor may see:

-If you have more advanced retinopathy (proliferative), your health care provider may see:
+If you have advanced retinopathy (proliferative), the eye doctor may see:

-People with the earlier form (nonproliferative) of diabetic retinopathy may not need treatment.
-However, they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.
+People with early diabetic retinopathy may not need treatment.
+But they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.

 Once your eye doctor notices new blood vessels growing in your retina (neovascularization) or you develop macular edema, treatment is usually needed.